openvinotoolkit/model_server/docs/stateful_models.md

 Stateful model works on consecutive inference requests that are associated with each other and form **sequence** of requests.
 Single stateful model can handle multiple sequences at a time.
 When model server receives requests for stateful model it needs to know which request belongs to which sequence.
 OVMS also needs to know where is the begging and the end of the sequence to properly manage its resources.

-To provide that information, requests to stateful models may contain additional inputs:
+To provide that information, requests to stateful models must contain additional inputs:
 - `sequence_id` - which is 64-bit unsigned integer identifying the sequence (unique in the scope of the model instance).
 Value 0 is equivalent to not providing this input at all.
 - `sequence_control_input` - which is 32-bit unsigned integer indicating sequence start and end.
 Accepted values are:
    - 0 - no control input (has no effect - equivalent to not providing this input at all)